venu89-git/Data-analysis-project-Pizz-Potflo/README.md

 The main objective of this project is to analyze pizza sales data to gain valuable business insights and improve decision-making.

-Specifically, the project aims to:
+.Specifically, the project aims to:

-Understand Sales Performance
+# 1.Understand Sales Performance

 Track revenue, total orders, and average order value.

 Identify the most profitable pizza categories and sizes.

-Identify Customer Behavior & Trends
+# 2.Identify Customer Behavior & Trends

 Find the busiest sales days and times (daily & hourly trends).